F-1 Student Visas

 What are some problems, issues, and consular questions which arise when applying for an F-1 visa?

-We have more than twenty-five years of experience dealing with F visa issues.
+We have more than 30 years of experience dealing with F visa issues.
 Among the negative factors considered by consular officers in reviewing F-1 visa applications are:

 • holding the nationality of a country with high visa refusal rates;